napari/napari.github.io/applications/dask.md

 Often in microscopy, multidimensional data is acquired and written to disk in many small files, each of which contain a subset of one or more dimensions from the complete dataset.
 For example, in a 5-dimensional experiment
-(e.g. 3D z-stacks aquired for multiple channels at various moments over time), each file on disk might be a 3D TIFF stack from a single channel at a single timepoint.
+(e.g. 3D z-stacks acquired for multiple channels at various moments over time), each file on disk might be a 3D TIFF stack from a single channel at a single timepoint.
 Data may also be stored in some proprietary format.
 As the size of the dataset grows,